-In his well-written dissenting opinion (which is now the law on this issue), Judge Griffin noted that the majority of the Court of Appeals improperly focused on Plaintiff's subjective knowledge of the condition, rather than "whether 'an average user [an objective standard] with ordinary intelligence [would] have been able to discover the danger and the risk presented on casual inspection."
+In his well-written dissenting opinion, Judge Griffin noted that the majority opinion improperly focused on Plaintiff's subjective knowledge of the condition, rather than "whether 'an average user [an objective standard] with ordinary intelligence [would] have been able to discover the danger and the risk presented on casual inspection."
 Judge Griffin held "after witnessing three companions exit a vehicle into the snow-covered parking lot on December 27 and seeing them holding on to the hood of the car to keep their balance, all reasonable Michigan winter residents would conclude that the snow-covered parking lot was slippery."